atennapel/dynamicinstances/presentation/notes.md

   - using instances
   - runscope
 - Syntax and semantics
+  - probably have to skip because of time constraints
   - show the intermediate forms
   - show some rules
 - Type system